PrasannaAdiga/tech-notes/golang/02_variables.md

 - Variables names should start with a letter or an underscore.
 Unicode letters are also ok.

 ## Declaration and Initialization
-- var a string - **zero value** decalaration
+- var a string - **zero value** or **null value**decalaration
 - a := "golang" - **Short variable** declaration operation, to declare and initialize at the same time

 ## Types
 - Type is everything in Go.
 Without this we can not have Integrity.
+Types refers to the types of values, because every value in Go is of specific type.
+- Go is a statically typed language not a dynamically typed language.
 - Type provides 2 pieces of information.
 Size of the memory that is being allocated and what that memory represents.
 - Go has built-in types like numeric, string and bool.
 - **Numeric**: int can be 8, 16 or 64 bits depending on the underlying architecture